AndreasMadsen/interpreted/README.md

 		callback(null);
 	},

 	// required.
 This method will be used to test the files.
-Note that there
+Note that if the
-	// must be passed a JSON valid value to the callback.
+	// the callback is passed a JSON valid value it will be stringified.
 	test: function (name, content, callback) {
 		callback(null, YAML.parse(content)); // real object (e. q. { test: true })
 	},